 - Most providers will arrange a follow-up or send aftercare instructions.

-- A home pregnancy test may be recommended after 2–4 weeks to confirm the abortion is complete.
+- A home pregnancy test after 4-5 weeks to confirm the abortion is complete.

 🩸 Bleeding